simeonpashley/simeonpashley.github.io/_posts/2024-12-31-generative-ai-predictions.md

 ### 1. **Hyper-Specialised AI Models**

 The future belongs to hyper-specialised AI models tailored for specific domains.
 In healthcare, AI will revolutionise diagnostics, while in legal industries, models will streamline contract analysis.
-Drawing from examples in *10 Real-World AI Use Cases for SMEs*, such domain-specific systems will outperform general-purpose models in precision and relevance, offering transformative impacts for industries like retail and logistics【53†source】.
+Drawing from examples in *10 Real-World AI Use Cases for SMEs*, such domain-specific systems will outperform general-purpose models in precision and relevance, offering transformative impacts for industries like retail and logistics.

 **Key Indicator of Success:** Launch of successful products built on hyper-specialised AI models in multiple industries.